deadLabCary/lab-website/joining/index.md

 There are no current openings, but see below!

 ## Other interests
-Do you have questions about our research or are you interested in working with us but there are no current open positions?
+Do you have questions about our research?
+Are you interested in working with us but there are no current open positions?

 Please feel free to reach out!
-You can contact Evan using the email (preferred) below, or check out our [scientists](https://deadlabcary.github.io/lab-website/team/) and specific [research projects](https://deadlabcary.github.io/lab-website/projects/).
+You can contact Evan using the email below (preferred), or check out our [scientists](https://deadlabcary.github.io/lab-website/team/) and specific [research projects](https://deadlabcary.github.io/lab-website/projects/).

 {%
   include button.html